What are the Difference Between Porcelain and Ceramic Cookware?

 Difference Between Porcelain and Ceramic Cookware?

-Talk about the advantages and disadvantages of porcelain, there have a lot to talk about it.
+Talk about the advantages and disadvantages of porcelain, there is a lot to talk about it.
 In my estimate ratio, the Porcelain pros and cons ratio is 70/30.
 Let me clarify more specifically about what types of pros and cons it has;

 Pros:

-• Easy to clean and dishwasher supportive
+• Easy to clean and dishwasher-supportive

 • It assures cooking versatility adequately